 The Boys & Girls Club has grown in the 24 years it has been in existence.
 In addition to now serving youth ages 5 to 15, with expanded resources, the Club has attracted and retained a qualified youth development staff to help run age specific programs.
 Our staff has degrees in a diverse number of fields, including Health and Physical Education, Individual and Family Studies, Business and Human Relations, Social Work.
 The Club has continued to grow since 2003, after opening our doors at a new site in downtown Rutland.

 In addition to our home base at 71 Merchants Row, we’ve opened 3 new units.
-One, at Barstow Memorial School, one at Fair Haven Grade School and a Teen Center (The Wave Cave) at Mount Saint Joseph Academy.
-We serve 700 youth over three sites, with over 90% of our members on Rutland’s free and reduced lunch program.
+One, at Barstow Memorial School, one at Fair Haven Grade School and one at Castleton Elementary School, Orwell Village School, and Benson Village School.
+We serve 200 youth over the six sites, with over 90% of our members on Rutland’s free and reduced lunch program.

 We have a history of unique collaborations within the Rutland community.
 Our highly successful summer camp was started in collaboration with the Rutland Recreation Department, allowing the community to offer the same quality programming at a lower price.
 This provided opportunities to Rutland youth that didn’t have access to a summer camp experience in the past.